hackclub/hackclub/plan_for_growth.md

 ### Recognition for Our Club Members

-hackEDU hackers are not only at the center of the high school hacking scene but are dominating the collegiate hacking scene as well.
+Hack Club hackers are not only at the center of the high school hacking scene but are dominating the collegiate hacking scene as well.
 At the top two collegiate hackathons in the world, PennApps X and MHacks V, three of the six winning teams were led by high school students.
-All of these winning high school teams are part of hackEDU.
+All of these winning high school teams are part of Hack Club.

 - PennApps X (1st place): Avi Romanoff, 18, won 1st place by building a web IDE for developing iOS apps in the browser